GrosvenorTechnology/AdvanceEventGenerator/README.md

 The simple way to run the application is to build it as a docker image

+> You should be in the /src folder of the git repo to run this command

 ```
 docker build -f .\AdvanceEventGenerator\Dockerfile -t eventgen:latest .
 ```